Ale-g-g/Steam_game_automateLaunch/README.md

 Every time I wanted to open CSGO, I had to follow this steps:

-    -Change PowerPlan to High Performance
+- Change PowerPlan to High Performance
-    -Change display configuration just to use only the External Monitor -Open ThrottleStop (tiny program that force the CPU to work without throttling) -Open NV-Inspector (tiny program which can be used to overclock the GPU) -Open CSGO
+- Change display configuration just to use only the External Monitor
+- Open ThrottleStop (tiny program that force the CPU to work without throttling)
+- Open NV-Inspector (tiny program which can be used to overclock the GPU)
+- Open CSGO

 More than that, every time I stopped playing CSGO, I had to revert all steps :S

 So I created two .bat files, so I can click them an let the computer do all the work.

 - CSGO.bat: It does all the steps written above
 - StandardConfiguration.bat: Reverts all steps except closing CSGO.

 In order to find your PowerPlan Ids, go to CMD and write: